-With history and scenery revealing themselves with every step, your exploration of Tbilisi will intrigue and delight.
+Revealing history and scenery with every step, your exploration of Tbilisi will keep you intrigued and delighted.

 Founded in the fifth century, Tbilisi is the capital and largest city in Georgia.
 It is located on the banks of the Mtkvari River and is the heart of industry, society, and culture mixing the charm of the old town with the modernity of new construction projects.
 Warrens of cobblestone streets and a patchwork of architectural styles tell the tale of a city caught in turbulent power shifts.
 Once Persian, once Soviet, and always Georgian Orthodox at heart, the city bears the fingerprints of the many who have shaped it.